NuLLxD/Proton.SH/README.md

 ## A simple bash script that makes launching Cheat Engine easier for Steam Proton running in linux.

-This script quickly determines the prefix used by the currently running game.
+This script quickly determines the prefix used by the currently running game, and automatically launches Cheat Engine for your current running game.
-Once Cheat Engine is installed in the prefix, you can easily and automatically launch Cheat Engine!

-- You will need to have Cheat Engine extracted to your system.
+- You will need to have Cheat Engine installed on your system.
-- You will need to have the Cheat Engine executable in your Proton game's prefix.
+- You will need to configure the script with the directory you have Cheat Engine installed to.

 If you need more that what this script offers, both prontontrick and protonhax provide significantly more control and options, please check them out!